Part 2: Objects and Properties

 The Area Target object () models a region on the surface of the central body.

-Select Countries And US States Method
+Selecting the Countries And US States method

 1. Insert an Area Target () object using the Countries and US States () method.